Creating and Running a ThinkPHP 8 Project in ServBay

 servbay-thinkphp-app

-, and download the core ThinkPHP 8 files and dependencies.Navigate to the Project Directory
+, and download the core ThinkPHP 8 files and dependencies.Enter the Project Directory

 bashcd /Applications/ServBay/www/servbay-thinkphp-app